RickStrahl/Westwind.RazorHosting/Readme.md

 ###  Basics
 This Razor Host library provides two distinct hosting models:

 * **Raw Razor Engine**
 A very easy to use template function.
-Useful for very simple one off Template rendering from strings.
+Useful for very simple one off template rendering from strings, but not recommended for repeated rendering of the same templates.

 * **Razor Host Containers**
 A wrapper around the base Razor Engine that provide cached templates, support for serving templates from a folder hierarchy (like ASP.NET) and optionally loading templates in a separate AppDomain.
 Folder containers provide additional functionality like support for partials and other non-native Razor features.